-Interest Rate in Sri Lanka averaged 7.80 percent from 2003 until 2019, reaching an all time high of 10.50 percent in February of 2007 and a record low of 6 percent in April of 2015.
-This page provides - Sri Lanka Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Central Bank of Sri Lanka
+Interest Rate in Sri Lanka averaged 7.71 percent from 2003 until 2020, reaching an all time high of 10.50 percent in February of 2007 and a record low of 4.50 percent in July of 2020.
+This page provides - Sri Lanka Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Sri Lanka Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Central Bank of Sri Lanka

-Interest Rate in Sri Lanka is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Sri Lanka to stand at 6.50 in 12 months time.
-In the long-term, the Sri Lanka Interest Rate is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Interest Rate in Sri Lanka is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Sri Lanka to stand at 4.50 in 12 months time.
+In the long-term, the Sri Lanka Interest Rate is projected to trend around 4.50 percent in 2021, according to our econometric models.